-Download the extension ZIP file and place it in the “monitors” folder.
+Download the extension ZIP file from https://www.appdynamics.com/community/exchange/ and place it in the monitors folder.

-Check that you have the main extension jar file.
+Verify that you have the main extension JAR file.

-If you see output similar to the following, this means that it worked correctly and you have officially started Workbench Mode.
+If you see the following output in the terminal, this means that it worked correctly and you have officially started Workbench Mode.

-As you go down and explore the map of metrics, you can see if you are getting a valid output on the graph on right.
+As you explore the map of metrics, you can see if you are getting a valid output on the graph on right.
 The metrics that are listed in the config.yml are the ones that are shown on the Workbench.

-Once you are completely satisfied by the metrics and their values that are received, you can go ahead and stop the current process and start the Machine Agent.
-Once you do that, you can view the metrics being reported on the metric browser.
+Once you are satisfied with the metrics and their values that are received, stop the current process and start the Machine Agent to view the metrics being reported on the metric browser.

 ...
 View more